MaxwellGBrown/notebook/docs/source/python_libraries/argparse/argparse.rst

 argparse
 ========

 `argparse <https://docs.python.org/3/library/argparse.html>`__ is a package used to parse command-line arguments.
-Use it to spice-up your scripts!
+Use it to make command-line

 ----------
 Quickstart